Back to Hot Button Report

 Daiwabo Rayon produces a product called Recovis that contains 10% pre-consumer recycled cotton.

-Daiwabo Rayon Co., Ltd. owns one viscose rayon mill operating in Shimane, Japan, and produces 30,000 tonnes per year.
-It is a subsidiary of Daiwabo Co., Ltd. The company headquarters are in Osaka, Kansai, Japan.
+Daiwabo Rayon Co., Ltd. owns one viscose rayon mill operating in Shimane, Japan.
+The headquarters are in Osaka, Kansai, Japan, and produces 30,000 tonnes per year.
+It is a subsidiary of Daiwabo Co., Ltd. This facility has been registered on the ZDHC portal and but the producer has not participated in the other modules for chemical management.

 More information